Barry University's Doctoral Nursing Programs: DNP and PhD

-If you are an RN with a bachelor’s degree in another field or currently hold a Bachelor of Science in Nursing, and would like to advance your nursing career as a nurse practitioner, the Post-Baccalaureate Doctorate in Nursing Practice program will allow you to earn both your Master of Science in Nursing as well as your Doctorate in Nursing Practice within four years.
+If you are an RN with a bachelor’s degree in another field or currently hold a Bachelor of Science in Nursing, and would like to advance your nursing career as a nurse practitioner, the Post-Baccalaureate Doctorate in Nursing Practice program will allow you to earn your Doctorate in Nursing Practice within four years.

 Our Doctorate of Nursing Practice (DNP) program is for nurses who have already obtained their Master of Science in Nursing.
-This program allows you to complete the DNP program within six semesters (two years) plus the completion of the Capstone project.
+This program allows you to complete the DNP program within six semesters (two years) plus completion of the Scholarly Project.

 Our Doctor of Philosophy in Nursing (PhD) program is for nursing professionals who are interested in becoming researchers or educators in the field of nursing.
 Students can pursue their PhD within one of our cohorts throughout Florida, which include Miami Shores, Palm Beach and Orlando.

 *Reference American Association of Colleges of Nursing: aacnnursing.org

 Doctor Of Nursing Practice (DNP) With A Specialization In Anesthesiology